Broadcasting colourings on trees. A combinatorial view: Proof of Proposition

 The proposition will follow by bounding appropriately $E[{\cal D}_v]$.
-So as to bound $E[D_v]$ we need to bound the number of disagreements that are generated by each of the three sources of disagreement specified in Corollary \ref{cor:SourcesOfDis}.
+To this end, we need to bound the number of disagreements that are generated by each of the three sources of disagreement specified in Corollary \ref{cor:SourcesOfDis}.
 It, always, holds that $D_v\leq d^2$, since $T$ is a $d$-ary tree.

-Consider the following quantities related to the vertex $v$: Let $\beta_v$ denote the number of bad lists.
-Let $\delta_k$ be the probability for a bad list to be rescuable, for a given number of colours $k$.
-Finally, given some rescuable list $L^j_X$ let $h^j_v$ be the number of $j$-special lists in the partition it is assigned.
-Let the event $\mathbb{A}$ denote that at least one of the following three is true \begin{enumerate} \item $\beta_v\geq 100\ln d$. \item There is at least one bad list which is not rescuable. \item There is a rescuable list $L^j_X$ that is corresponded to a partition with less than $d^{\frac45\frac{\epsilon-1}{1+\epsilon}}$ $j$-special lists. \end{enumerate}
+Consider the following quantities related to the vertex $v$: Let $\beta_v$ denote the number of bad pairs of lists two levels below $v$.
+Let $\delta_k$ be the probability for a bad pair to be rescuable, for a given number of colours $k$.
+Finally, given some rescuable pair $(L^j_X,L^j_Y)$ let $h^j_v$ be the number of $j$-special lists in the associated partition.
+Let the event $\mathbb{A}$ denote that at least one of the following three occurs \begin{enumerate} \item $\beta_v\geq 100\ln d$. \item There is at least one bad pair which is not in a rescuable pair. \item There is a rescuable pair $(L^j_X,L^j_Y)$ that is associated to a partition with less than $d^{\frac45\frac{\epsilon-2}{1+\epsilon}}$ $j$-special lists. \end{enumerate}

 It is direct to get that

 where we use the rather crude overestimate that conditional on the event $\mathbb{A}$ occurs all the $d^2$ descendants of $v$ are disagreeing.
 It suffices to bound appropriately $Pr[{\mathbb A}]$ and $E[D_v|{\mathbb A}^c]$.
 To this end, we use the following propositions.